paclearner/error-accumulator/README.md

 }
 ```

-If a type of an input is `ErrorAccmulator`, `add()` flats the all the errors of the input and push all the elements to the internal array individually.
+If the type of the input is `ErrorAccmulator`, `add()` flats the all the errors of the input and push all the elements to the internal array individually.

 ```js
 const a = new ErrorAccumulator();